allanpinecone/namespace_sync/README.md

-# Pinecone Vector Migrator
+# Pinecone Namespace Sync

-A self-hosted companion for Pinecone that copies or syncs vectors between indexes and namespaces at scale.
-It's built for the kinds of migrations teams reach for as their Pinecone footprint grows — moving thousands of namespaces across regions, lifting an index to a new dimension, or splitting a multi-tenant index into per-tenant ones — with cost previews, resumable progress, and a zero-downtime sync option.
+A self-hosted companion for Pinecone that copies and synchronizes vectors between indexes and namespaces at scale.
+Whether you're replicating thousands of namespaces across regions, lifting an index to a new dimension, or splitting a multi-tenant index into per-tenant ones, it gives you cost previews, resumable progress, and a zero-downtime sync option.

 ## Walkthrough